Where to Watch Anime Legally in 2026: Every Platform Compared

 | Hulu | 300+ | Limited | $9.99 (w/ ads) | General streaming + some anime |

-Crunchyroll's dominance is near-total for simulcasts — if you want to watch a new anime episode the day it airs in Japan, Crunchyroll is almost certainly where it will be.
-Netflix counters with higher production values on its exclusives and the convenience of bundling anime with its broader library.
+Crunchyroll is dominant for simulcasts.
+If you want to watch a new anime episode the day it airs in Japan, Crunchyroll is almost certainly where it will be.
+Netflix counters with higher production values on its exclusives and the convenience of having anime alongside its broader library.

 The Netflix anime strategy

-Netflix has invested heavily in anime, commissioning exclusive series and securing simulcast rights for major titles.
-Its strategy differs from Crunchyroll's: rather than pursuing breadth, Netflix focuses on high-profile exclusives and original productions.
+Netflix has put significant money into anime, commissioning exclusive series and securing simulcast rights for major titles.
+Its strategy differs from Crunchyroll's: instead of going wide, Netflix focuses on high-profile exclusives and original productions.
 Cyberpunk: Edgerunners won Anime of the Year at the Crunchyroll Awards despite being a Netflix exclusive.
 Pluto, adapted from Naoki Urasawa's manga, earned critical acclaim as one of 2024's best anime.

-Netflix also licenses catalog titles aggressively — Naruto, Death Note, Attack on Titan, and Demon Slayer all appear on Netflix in various territories, though availability varies significantly by country.
+Netflix also licenses catalog titles broadly.
+Naruto, Death Note, Attack on Titan, and Demon Slayer all appear on Netflix in various territories, though availability varies by country.
 Japanese Netflix carries a notably different anime selection than US Netflix due to domestic licensing arrangements.

 Free anime options